 5. Conflicts in scheduling

-9 Ways To Resolve Conflicts In Blended Families
+9 Effective Ways To Resolve Blended Family Issues

 This can be difficult, especially if you don’t receive respect in return.
-But it is a must you have to build upon respect.
-Children in a blended family, especially teens, can be rather abrasive if they have not fully accepted a new person in their mother or father’s life.
+But you have to build upon respect to pave the way for a more amicable relationship in the future.
+Children in a blended family, especially teens, can be rather abrasive if they have not fully accepted a new person in their mother’s or father’s life.
 Here is where you need to display exemplary patience.
 Respect your stepson or daughter and their views.

-Dr Aman says, “It’s not a question of avoiding but handling conflict in a blended family efficiently.
-With children, the understanding has to be that they’re sensitive about someone new entering their life.
-So, kid gloves need to be employed and there has to be a certain reconciliatory approach, patience, kindness and a lot of listening.
+Dr Aman says, “It’s not a question of avoiding but handling blended family challenges efficiently.
+With children, the understanding has to be that they’re sensitive about someone new entering their lives.
+So, kid gloves need to be employed and there has to be a certain reconciliatory approach, patience, kindness,s and a lot of listening.

 Related Reading: 15 Signs You Had Toxic Parents And You Never Knew It